orange-cloudfoundry/gobis-server/README.md

 #### On Heroku or Kubernetes

-1. Create an env var or service named `.*GOBIS_CONFIG` where you put your configuration in json, example:
+1. Create an env var or service named `.*CONFIG` where you put your configuration in json, example:
 ```json
 {
   "protected_headers": ["x-header-one"],